-In the interest of our shareholders, the variable incentive schemes are subject to a malus and clawback policy.
+The variable incentive schemes are subject to a malus and clawback policy.

 The malus and clawback policy gives the group, through its committee, the discretion when a trigger event occurs to either:

 - forfeit, reduce or cancel unpaid, unsettled or unvested incentives (also referred to as "malus"), or - recover settled or paid incentives (also referred to as "clawback").